boneta/UmbrellaIntegrator/README.md

 ## Requirements
 *Python 3.7* \
-Compatible with Python 2 (no warranty provided)
+Compatible with Python 2 (no warranty)

 Packages:
   - NumPy
   - SciPy (optional for 1D)

 Extremely fast functions written in Fortran can be used for incomplete grid ('igrid') method in 2D.
-To take advantage of them, a f2py module must be compiled once: \
+To take advantage of them, a f2py module must be compiled once:

 `python3 -m numpy.f2py -c umbrellaint_fortran.f90 -m umbrellaint_fortran`

 ## Input format

 Currently supported fDynamo style files.
+Examples are provided.

 First line: Force Constant and Reference Distance \
 Rest of lines: Distances Sampled \